 How Rent to Own Works: A Guide

-If either of these sounds like you, we may have a solution.
-Our guide will walk you through all the pros and cons of rent to own homes.
-This type of renting is fairly common, but not many people know how to begin the rent to own process.
-After reading our guide, you’ll have a clear idea of how rent to own works, if it’s favorable for you, and if so, how to get started.
+If any of those sounds like you, rent to own may be a good solution for you.
+Our guide will walk you through rent to own, a process that is fairly common, but rather confusing for a lot of people.
+After reading our guide, you’ll have a clear idea of how rent to own works, if it’s favorable for you, and how to start!

 How Rent to Own Works